Q: How to search for a newspaper article on a particular topic?

 A: Databases contain a variety of sources beyond journal articles, such as book chapters, conference proceedings, dissertations, etc. If you're specifically interested in looking for books, journals, and other media, the Library Catalogue is a good place to start.

 Q: How do you limit confusion when lots of information is coming your way?
-How do I overcome the challenge of reading through all of it?
+How do I overcome the challenge of reading through it all/is there a certain number of results I should aim for?

 A: Start by narrowing down the number of results you're getting first, if possible.
 For example, about 100 results is a good number to aim for when searching in databases like PsycINFO.
 Use subject headings to search for key terms and combine these with limits such as empirical articles and peer-reviewed journals to help weed out irrelevant results.
 From there, scan the title and/or abstract of results and select any relevant studies to read in-depth.

-A: Feel free to email me for assistance or stop by the Information and Reference Desk in the Library.
+A: Check out the "Locating Article Full Text" page for some tips, feel free to email me for assistance, or stop by the Information and Reference Desk in the Library.
 If UofT doesn't have the article, we can request it free of charge from another library.

 University of Toronto Scarborough Library